Coronavirus (COVID-19): eBook, eAudiobook and eMagazine updates

-Coronavirus (COVID-19): you can still borrow eBooks, eAudiobooks and eMagazines while the libraries are closed.
+You can still borrow eBooks, eAudiobooks and eMagazines while some libraries are closed and other have restrictions in place.

 You can freely browse our catalogue.
 However, to borrow or reserve from the hundreds of eBooks, eAudiobooks and eMagazines we have on offer, you must first